-(1) Excludes any shares issuable upon exercise of the Underwriters' overallotment option and 106,500 shares issuable upon exercise of outstanding options.
+Excludes 392,000 shares issuable upon exercise of outstanding options.
 See "Management--Compensation Pursuant to Plans--Long-Term Incentive Plan."

 RISK FACTORS

 An investment in the Common Stock offered hereby involves a high degree of risk.
 In particular, prospective investors should be aware of the effect on the Company of the risks presented by the factors listed under "Risk Factors."